thegene/eugeneral/README.md

 ## Description

 Creates Generals which command your application.
-Creates objects whose behavior is driven by configuration.
+Generals are objects whose methods are made up of logic specified in configurations.

 ## Installation